-The "Pulse" is intensified with pressure and the compressed air is regulated to a safe level that is appropriate for the components being cleaned.
-This pressure is further reduced by converting it to velocity by means of the "Bernoulli Effect"; to be sure not to damage a component with excessive pressure.
+The "Pulse" is intensified with back pressure, so it scrubs harder at restrictive points.
+The compressed air is regulated to a safe level that is appropriate for the components being cleaned.
+Then the regulated pressure is even further reduced by converting the stored energy within the compressed air into kinetic velocity by means of the "Bernoulli Effect"; this ensures we never damage a component with excessive pressure.

-The "Pulsating" frequency is about 5-6 pulses per second and backpressure only enhances and intensifies the "Pulsating" scrubbing action.
-"Pulsating" is one of the few methods proven to defeat the "path of least resistance" rule and effectively scrub down deep into the parallel paths and passageways to effectively clean today's complex heat exchangers.
+The "Pulsating" frequency averages about 5-6 "pulses" per second, and when combined with the high liquid flow rate, will defeat the "path of least resistance" rule and effectively scrub down deep into the parallel paths and passageways to effectively and quickly clean and clear debris from today's complex heat exchangers.

-HECAT's "Pulsating" Flushers are simple, effective, economical, rugged, durable, easy to use, and designed to use trusted and 100% volatile (evaporative) hydrocarbon cleaning solvents (HECAT Safe-Flush).
-Durability and years of satisfied customers has allowed HECAT to put a Lifetime Warranty on the "Professional Pulsator Series" with exclusive use of the HECAT Safe-Flush solvents.
+HECAT® PULSATOR® Flushers are simple, effective, economical, rugged, durable, and easy to use.
+The quality and durability of this process has produced many years of satisfied customers.
+History has shown that almost all PULSATOR® equipment service issues are related to not servicing (not changing fluid) or from the use of incompatible fluids.
+To reduce the occurrence of such issues, HECAT® now offers a Lifetime Warranty on many models; by simply requiring regular fluid servicing and the exclusive use of the HECAT SAFE-FLUSH® solvents.

-BUYERS BEWARE: Make sure it is an original "Pulsating" flusher.
-We have been at this for a long time, and it is a compliment to this proven process; that others try to capitalize on this success, by claiming to pulsate.
-We must warn you that they are using air operated diaphragm pumps, air bubbles, and cycling control valves, pumps, or motors on and off.
-We find these methods to be purely marketing on the successful history of "Pulsating".
-The visual action these methods create just rapidly dissipates into the solid liquid stream and adds NO true energy to the cleaning process.
-Why pay for cyclical wear and failure items that sound good and look good, but add NO true benefit to enhance the cleaning process?
+BUYERS BEWARE: Make sure it is an original HECAT PULSATOR Flusher.

+We have been at this for a long time, and it is a compliment to the HECAT proven process; that others try to capitalize on this success, by marketing and claiming to pulse.
+Without access to the HECAT patented process, many are using air operated diaphragm pumps, bleed valves (air bubbles), and cycling control valves, pumps, or motors on and off repeatedly to produce their pulse.
+However, this also produces high cyclic component wear, failure, down time, and maintenance costs.

+Unlike the true kinetic energy of the HECAT process, which is pulsing just as strong on component exit; these visually appealing pulse methods just rapidly dissipate into the solid liquid stream and add NO true energy to the cleaning process.

+Why pay for something that sounds good and looks good, with cyclical wear and failure potential, which adds no true energy to enhance the cleaning process?